Instance Architecture «Prev Next»

 Lesson 3 Instance Overview

-Objective Identify the processes and memory structures that make up an Oracle instance.
+Objective Identify the memory structures and background processes that make up an Oracle instance and how they relate to the database on disk.

 Database Instance Configurations